jake31may/intro-to-matlab/_episodes/05_plotting.md

 adapted: true
 ---
 ## First Graph
-Plotting in MATLAB is relatively straight forward once you are aware of the basics.
-Let's start with line graphs and plotting $$y = x^2-2$$ between -1 and 1.
+Plotting in MATLAB is relatively straightforward once you are aware of the basics.
+Let's start with line graphs and plotting $y = x^2-2$ between -1 and 1.

 Use the code below to create the data for the plot:
 ```